 General Retail Industry Award 2020 [MA000004].
 A Level 1 Adult Retail Payee is entitled to be paid $23.38 per hour if they are classified as full-time for their ordinary hours worked between 7.00 am and 9.00 pm on Monday to Friday

-The value of these transactions is stored in Gross Payments Total within Taxation Balances (Year to Date) in the Payee Master File.
+The value of these transactions is stored in the Payee Master File, within Gross Payments Total in Taxation Balances (Year to Date).

 Public Holiday (Worked) applies when the Payee is entitled to loading on their standard rate of pay as they are required to work on a Public Holiday.
 For example, under the following Awards, the Payee is entitled to be paid 250.00% of their ordinary hourly rate for the time they work on a Public Holiday.

-The reporting of payments for Public Holiday (Worked) has not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance, Public Holiday (Worked) continues to be reported under Gross (PAYEVNTEMP258).
+The reporting requirements for Public Holiday (Worked)Â have not changed per the Australian Taxation Office Single Touch Payroll Phase 1 guidance.
+Public Holiday (Worked)Â continues to be reported under Gross (PAYEVNTEMP258).

-The value of these transactions is stored in Gross Payments Total within Taxation Balances (Year to Date) in the Payee Master File.
+The value of these transactions is stored in the Payee Master File, within Gross Payments Total in Taxation Balances (Year to Date).

 Rostered Days Off (Banked) applies when there is a written agreement to allow ordinary time worked to be banked as Rostered Days Off, allowing the Payee to take paid time off instead of being paid ordinary time.
 For example, under the following Awards, the Payee and the Payer may agree in writing for the Payee to take time off instead of being paid for a particular amount of ordinary time that has been worked;